When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 much resembles Stormer.
 The flower in the blue curly

-hair, and that make up.
+hair, and that makeup.
 The other three have white hair and are called "Princess" or

 "Rock Star".